30 Jun How Millennials Shop for Wedding Venues

 They Do Their Homework (Reviews Are Important)

 Even if millennials put down their phones long enough to physically go somewhere to buy something, chances are, they’ve already done their research.
 Reviews are imperative to the millennial buying experience.
-They walk in the door with an educated opinion, as they have a strong desire to be informed and feel like whatever they’re buying is worth it.
+They walk in the door with an educated opinion, as they have a strong desire to be informed and feel like whatever they’re buying is worth it, and they don’t visit more than a very small handful of venues, if that.
 More than ever, thanks to reviews, the best products and experiences are thriving, while those that disappoint don’t last.
 It’s the reason movie studios are blaming Rotten Tomatoes for killing movies that aren’t very good.

 Social Media (Posting and Consuming) Is Part of the Experience